oldNoakes/g5-test/README.md

 * Not doing anything useful with the output other than dumping into a very basic report
 * Currently, if this process gets through 99% of the apps and then fails, you lose everything AND don't get any useful capture from the command failure -> should be hardened to cope with failures on individual apps and potentially capture the stderr from the remote box
+* Could potentially fork or thread this to improve performance